Sander Owen is a Norwegian drummer and music producer, living in the USA.

 At fifteen, he started doing professional work—jazz clubs, cruise ships (Hurtigruta), wedding bands, cover bands, church bands.
 Sander went on to study music at the SVG School, where he graduated with top grades, studying under Audun Kleive (Terje Rypdal).
 Sander also had many students.
 He composed and arranged music for theaters and revues as well.
 After graduation, he moved to Oslo and started working for his uncle's sound production company.
 Sander also had a small, but successful rehearsal studio business at the time.
 His band released several albums and singles too.

-He finally managed to move to Los Angeles, where he became a session drummer after getting some good advice from Kenny Aronoff (Smashing Pumpkins, John Fogerty).
 After a few years, he designed and built his own soundproof studio.
 He was fortunate to get some tips from Stan Katayama (recording engineer from the Rage Against The Machine debut album), Jan Erik Kongshaug (engineer on the majority of Pat Metheny's albums), as well as his other uncle, who is an acoustic engineer.
 The studio was custom made to record nothing but drums, with top notch equipment—Pro Tools, Neve, Neumann.
 When he didn't record for clients, he produced his own music: groove based instead of riff or melody based, which became his signature style.